TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-workspace.md

 # Diagnose and resolve issues with connectivity to Workspace

 > **Check [Azure Databricks status page](https://status.azuredatabricks.net/) for current status by region.
-It is highly recommended to subscribe for updates on this page, which will automatically notify you on future status changes**
+We highly recommended subscribing for updates on this page, which will automatically notify you of future status changes.**

 ## **Recommended Steps**